df-upwork/proposals/daily/2025/12/18/01/result/EN.md

 - Document each refund.
 - Submit a consolidated application to `DOR`.

-Funds from unreachable `Gꆜ` are subject to unclaimed property legislation and cannot be recognized as `Dꆜ` income.
+Funds from unreachable `Gꆜ` are subject to unclaimed property legislation and cannot be recognized as `L⌹` income.

 If `Gꆜ` are unavailable, their contacts are lost, or bank cards are closed, you cannot simply keep the money for yourself.
-In accordance with the unclaimed property legislation, these funds may be subject to transfer to the state under a different procedure, but cannot be recognized as `Dꆜ` income.
+In accordance with the unclaimed property legislation, these funds may be subject to transfer to the state under a different procedure, but cannot be recognized as `L⌹` income.

-8) Since 2021, `Mᚖ` automatically remit taxes, yet manual `Qᨀ` entries often create duplicate obligations.
-This overpayment originates from `Dꆜ` funds, rendering `UE†` inapplicable.
-Consequently, a refund can be claimed without contacting `Gꆜ`.

-9) Some `Mᚖ` (e.g. Airbnb) remit `SST𐏐` to `DOR` but omit county-specific `TDT𐏐`.
+8) Some `Mᚖ` (e.g. Airbnb) remit `SST𐏐` to `DOR` but omit county-specific `TDT𐏐`.
-This partial collection leaves the `TDT𐏐` obligation to `Dꆜ`.
+This partial collection leaves the `TDT𐏐` obligation to `L⌹`.
 This separation of duties forms the most promising evidentiary basis for a refund.
 It is necessary to establish the evidence by reconciling `Mᚖ` reports with filed tax returns.

+9) In points 10-14, I outline my recommendations.

+10) Since 2021, `Mᚖ` automatically remit taxes, yet manual `Qᨀ` entries often create duplicate obligations.
+This overpayment originates from `L⌹` funds, rendering `UE†` inapplicable.
+Consequently, a refund can be claimed without contacting `Gꆜ`.

-10) It is necessary to export transaction reports from `Mᚖ` and `Qᨀ` data for the last 36 months to perform a 3-way reconciliation: compare taxes withheld by `Mᚖ`, taxes recorded in `Qᨀ`, and taxes actually paid via DR-15 and county forms.
+11) Export transaction reports transaction reports from `Mᚖ` and `Qᨀ` data for the last 36 months to perform a 3-way reconciliation: compare taxes withheld by `Mᚖ`, taxes recorded in `Qᨀ`, and taxes actually paid via DR-15 and county forms.
 This analysis will distinguish duplicate payments from rate errors requiring refunds to `Gꆜ`.

-11) For double payments, prove `TDT𐏐` remittance by `Mᚖ` to eliminate the `Gꆜ` refund requirement.
+12) For double payments, prove `TDT𐏐` remittance by `Mᚖ` to eliminate the `Gꆜ` refund requirement.
 For rate errors, initiate refunds to select `Gꆜ` to establish a claim basis.

-12) File form DR-26S via the `DOR` portal and submit local forms for self-administered `TDT𐏐`.
+13) File form DR-26S via the `DOR` portal and submit local forms for self-administered `TDT𐏐`.
 Precise legal drafting in cover letters will prevent ambiguities triggering a full-scale audit.

-13) Since `DOR` overpayments do not offset county underpayments, it is necessary to verify `VDA` necessity to avoid 50% penalties.
+14) Since `DOR` overpayments do not offset county underpayments, verify `VDA` necessity to avoid 50% penalties.
 Participating in a `VDA` protects the business from license suspension and ruinous local assessments.